Killing of Michael Brown: Grand jury hearing

 On the night of November 24, Prosecutor McCulloch reported in a 20-minute press conference that the grand jury had reached a decision in the case and would not indict Wilson.

 Following his announcement, McCulloch released thousands of pages of grand jury documents, with materials published on the internet for public perusal.
 The documents include transcripts of the proceedings, expert statements, and the testimony of some witnesses.
 On December 8, more witness interviews and more than 50 brief audio recordings between the police dispatchers and responding police officers were released.
 On December 13, a third release included the transcripts of witness interviews, including one with Dorian Johnson.
 A video of the two-hour interview of Johnson by FBI and county police was withheld.

 Robert P. McCulloch was the main focus of much of the criticism throughout the process and well into its aftermath.
-Attorney Raul Reyes characterized McCulloch as not being impartial, as his father was a police officer killed in an incident with a black suspect and other members of his family served with the St. Louis Police Department.
+An attorney named Raul Reyes writing an article for CNN characterized McCulloch as not being impartial, as his father was a police officer killed in an incident with a black suspect and other members of his family served with the St. Louis Police Department.
 A petition calling for McCulloch to recuse himself gained 70,000 signatures.
 Governor Jay Nixon declined to remove McCulloch and said doing so would potentially jeopardize the prosecution.
 McCulloch dismissed the claims of bias, and later said he regretted not speaking publicly about his background at the time.

 Legal analysts raised concerns over McCulloch's unorthodox approach, saying this process could have influenced the grand jury to decide against indictment and that they were given too much material to assess.
 The analysts highlighted the significant differences between a typical grand jury proceeding in Missouri and how Wilson's case was handled.